What constitutes a failure in M&A?

 What do all of these deals have in common?

 A narrative.
-It’s easy to sell the idea of a retail bank buying a mortgage provider, a traditional toy maker merging with a technology platform or a software maker buying a handset maker to shareholders.
+It’s easy to sell the idea of a retail bank buying a mortgage provider, a traditional toy maker merging with a technology platform, or a software maker buying a handset maker to shareholders.

 But a narrative isn’t enough.
-You can overpay for a company which may even be a good fit (AOL/Time Warner), misunderstand the dynamics of a market (Google and Nokia) or simply not perform enough due diligence (Bank of America and Countrywide).
+You can overpay for a company that may even be a good fit (AOL/Time Warner), misunderstand the dynamics of a market (Google and Nokia) or simply not perform enough due diligence (Bank of America and Countrywide).

 Avoiding M&A failures means paying more attention to details like these and less to the grand narrative behind the deal.
+The DealRoom M&A Platform can help you do just that, providing a unified solution to manage every stage of the deal lifecycle, from deal pipeline management to due diligence and post-merger integration (PMI).